 Insights on ways to effectively engage and retain transgender women of color in HIV care.

-Boston University School of Social Work Center for Innovation in Social Work and Health, Abt Associates, HRSA HIV/AIDS Bureau (HAB)August 2018
+Boston University School of Social Work Center for Innovation in Social Work and Health, Abt Associates, HRSA HIV/AIDS Bureau (HAB), Dissemination of Evidence Informed-Interventions Project (DEII)August 2018

 Evidence-Informed Interventions (E2i)May 2018